 The Team Excellence past presentations offer examples of what over 1,000 of the most successful companies in world have presented at our World Conference on Quality and Improvement.
 You will be able to see how top professionals used quality techniques to identify problems and create solutions that created efficiencies for their companies.
 By exploring our library of case studies, you can discover new tools to implement at your own company.

-Review presentations from Team Excellence award recipients from the past six years.
+Review presentations from Team Excellence award recipients from the past nine years.

 Service - Past presentations